Welcome to our FAQ section! Here you will find the answers to many of your questions.

 The EMAS Helpdesk offers support on EMAS at EU level.
-It is operated by adelphi in cooperation with Arctik and 21 Solutions on behalf of the European Commission, Environment DG.
+It is operated by adelphi in cooperation with Club EMAS Catalonia, 21 Solutions and Environment Agency Austria on behalf of the European Commission, Environment DG.

 Find out more about the role and responsibilities of the Helpdesk in our EMAS Governance section.

 Within the various EU Member States there are a number of ongoing schemes that give particular emphasis to supporting the participation of SMEs in EMAS.
 While the European Commission does not maintain a central register of these national programmes, we suggest that you contact the relevant EMAS Competent Body for further information.